KKotlicki/Cibot/README.md

 ```

-To commit changes to the main branch and publish your contribution, log in your GitHub account and send a branch pull request
+To commit changes to the main branch and publish your contribution, log in your GitHub account, and send a branch pull request

 ### Language